 Currency Settings in Qvinci

 Qvinci allows the Qvinci Administrator to select a reporting currency in the dashboard for each Qvinci Company.
-Therefore, if a QB desktop file is using a different home currency than what the Qvinci Company is enabled for, then that file's data will undergo the currency conversion in the Qvinci dashboard.
+Therefore, if a QuickBooks desktop file is using a different home currency than what the Qvinci Company is enabled for, then that file's data will undergo the currency conversion in the Qvinci dashboard.
 The currency conversion take place during the sync process.
 The end result is that all Qvinci Locations are reporting in the same currency in Qvinci.
-However no changes are made to the QB desktop files themselves.
+However no changes are made to the QuickBooks desktop files themselves.

 However, because currency conversions are not enabled for data files other than QuickBooks Desktop, if a Location attempts to sync into a Qvinci Company that is running a different home currency than what the Qvinci Company is enabled for, that data file be blocked from syncing*.
 This is because the currency in the accounting file does not match the currency setting in Qvinci.
 It also occurs because currency conversions only take place for QuickBooks desktop files.